-ANSWER: Before we tackle the issue of pets and heaven, it is interesting to note that animals play a unique role in the Bible.
-After his creation, the first specific task graciously given to Adam was to name all the living, fleshy beings created (including birds - Genesis 2:19).
-This task was also the very first project both God and man worked on together.
-The Bible records that not only did our loving Creator bring them to Adam; he was willing to refer to the animals by whatever name the first man gave them!
+Answer: Before we tackle the issue of pets and heaven, it is interesting to note that animals play a unique role in the Bible.
+After his creation, the first task graciously given to Adam was to name all the animals that were created (Genesis 2:19).
+The Bible records that not only did our loving Creator bring them to Adam, he was willing to refer to them by whatever name the first man gave them!

-God certainly cared for the needs of the animals he created.
-When he gave his holy laws to the children of Israel, he specifically stated that they, as well as humans, were to rest on the Sabbath day (Exodus 20:8 - 10).
+God certainly cared for the needs of the animals he created when he made the heavens and the earth.
+He obviously intended some of them to be treated like pets.
+When he gave his laws to the children of Israel, he specifically stated that they, as well as humans, were to rest on the Sabbath day (Exodus 20:8 - 10).
 He also commanded that beasts whose labor helped man harvest food be allowed to eat some of the produce they worked on (Deuteronomy 25:4).

-Jesus was the ONLY person who had ascended to heaven and had returned (John 3:13) at the time He spoke to Nicodemus.
-Even after his resurrection, King David had not ascended to his reward, according to the message Peter gave on the day of Pentecost (Acts 2:29, 34).
+Jesus is the only person so far who died and now lives in heaven next to God.
+Even after his resurrection, it was stated that King David had not yet ascended to his reward according to the message Peter gave Pentecost (Acts 2:29, 34).

 Another issue is that nature is not an end in itself, unlike what many religious and philosophical environmentalists believe.
 Rather, the world of animals (even those we call pets) and plants serves the purposes of the master plan of God, who created nature for His overriding purposes.